I’m Carole Ann, and my mission is to help you navigate your work and your leadership with purpose and resilience.

-I felt my heart fall down into my shoes as I told my post-graduation story—it felt less like a narrative and more like a series of random events.
-The other panelists' paths seemed coherent, confident, and accomplished.
+Five years after I graduated from Brown University, I was invited back to speak on a Life After Graduation panel.
+As I sat next to other young alumni with impressive job titles, I felt my heart fall down into my shoes.
+I was embarrassed by my post-graduation story, which felt less like a coherent narrative and more like a series of random events.
+The other panelists seemed so confident and accomplished.

 Looking back now, I know that I was exactly where I needed to be, even if it didn't feel that way at the time—I needed a spark to ignite my curiosity for understanding what meaningful work and success mean to me.